 Leadership Overview

-Bridgewater State University has 9 executives leading key functions including strategy, operations, finance, and technology.
+Bridgewater State University has 8 executives leading key functions including institutional strategy, information technology, operational planning, financial management, and academic leadership.

 Leadership Roles at Bridgewater State University